Quick Dashboard Creation¶

 You can create a dashboard in three ways.

-Start with a blank dashboard;
+Start from a system blank dashboard;

 Blank Dashboard¶

-- Define the identifier ID of the dashboard;
+Define the identifier ID for this dashboard;

-- Optionally enter a description for the dashboard;
+Optionally enter a description for this dashboard;

-- Click OK to create successfully.
+Click OK to complete the creation.

 Identifier ID¶

-and is used to determine the uniqueness of the dashboard or view.
+This ID is defined as identifier and is used to determine the uniqueness of the dashboard or view.

 Use Cases¶

-.
+: Define the identifier ID of the dashboard as abc.
 In the final exported JSON file, the parameter is: "identifier": "abc"

 In addition to dashboards, views are also applicable:

-// The type field optional values: inner (user view), sys (system view).
+// type field optional values: inner(user view), sys(system view).
 Defaults to inner if not passed:

-/scene/builtinview/detail?identifier=abc&type=sys // System view
+/scene/builtinview/detail?identifier=abc&type=sys // system view

-/scene/builtinview/detail?identifier=abc&type=inner // User view
+/scene/builtinview/detail?identifier=abc&type=inner // user view

-/scene/builtinview/detail?identifier=abc // User view
+/scene/builtinview/detail?identifier=abc // user view

-Visibility Range¶
+Visibility Scope¶

-The visibility range of the dashboard includes:
+The visibility scope of the dashboard includes:

-- Public: Open to all members in the workspace;
+Public: Open to all members in the workspace;

-- Only visible to self: Only the creator can view;
+Only visible to self: Only the creator can view;

-- Custom: Limit visibility to specific members.
+Custom: Limit visibility to specific members.

 Note

-- Non-public dashboards shared via links are not visible to non-creators;
+Non-public dashboards shared via links are not visible to non-creators;

 Import Dashboard¶